enasequence/read_docs/prog_02.md

 The downloaded file is called something like "Sequence-ERT000002-5697110325950293078.tsv".
 Take note of the ERT number which in this example is `ERT000002`.
 It represents the sequence type (rRNA gene in this case).
 This is required later - the system needs to know the sequence type so that it can create the right EMBL file from the TSV.
 To fill in the TSV you can use a spreadsheet editor.
 Each row in the tsv is a separate sequence record.
 The last column is for the sequence and the others are for annotation fields.
 It is a bit like a FASTA except that the header and sequence are on one line instead of two and the fields are tab separated.

-### Step 3: Upload the TSV to your FTP directory
+### Step 3: Upload the TSV file to your FTP directory

+After submission, the TSV file will be accessed from your Webin FTP directory (all accounts have some space on the ENA FTP server for this purpose) for processing.
+So before going any further you need to upload the TSV to your ftp directory.
+A full set of instructions can be found [here](http://www.ebi.ac.uk/ena/about/sra_data_up).
+You also need to provide the MD5 checksum for the TSV file.
+This can be done in the next step (by adding it to the analysis xml object) or you can do it now by uploading a complimentary checksum file in addition to the TSV file.
+So if your tsv is called ethylomonas.tsv.gz the file with the checksum in it is called ethylomonas.tsv.gz.md5.

 ### Step 4: Prepare the Analysis XML file

-The TSV is sent to ENA processing using the XML REST API.
-Create an analysis object to wrap the tsv.
-Note that the analysis references a study (see step 1 above) and the tsv file, and the ERT number.
-In this example I changed the name of the tsv but you do not have to.
+The TSV file is registered/submitted using the ENA XML REST API.
+Create an analysis object in as an XML file.
+Note that this analysis references a study (see step 1 above) and the tsv file (which by now should be sitting in your Webin ftp directory.
+The analysis object also references the ERT number.
+In this example I changed the name of the tsv that was accessed in step 2 above.
+But you do not have to.

 ```xml
 <?xml version = '1.0' encoding = 'UTF-8'?>